-Neurodegenerative disorders are conditions in which cells of the brain and the peripheral nervous system progressively lose function and die.
+Neurodegenerative diseases are conditions in which cells of the brain and the peripheral nervous system progressively lose function and die.
 A consistent loss of nerve cells gradually impairs cognitive functioning along with motor skills.
 There are no known cures for neurodegenerative diseases but there are treatments that help mitigate mental and physical symptoms.

 The treatment of neurodegenerative disorders using principals of clinical neuroscience primarily revolves around the concept of neuroplasticity.
 Neuroplasticity refers to the ability of your brain to grow and reorganize neural networks.
 Depending on the findings of an examination, the neural pathways involved in the exhibited symptoms could require intricately designed stimulation in order to restore balance and improve function.

 Parkinson’s disease occurs when there is degeneration to an area of the brain that controls voluntary movement as well as voluntary stillness.
 Aside from affecting the way a person moves, it can eventually affect a person’s ability to think and interact with others.
 Common symptoms include: tremors, slowness of movement and thought, stiffness, digestion issues, poor balance, and difficulty walking.
 As this disease progresses, dementia may occur in the advanced stages of the disease.

 Dr. Lawrence recommends the following link to use as a tool to monitor daily-life-relevant parameters of Parkinson’s Disease: Scoring Parkinson’s – Test Yourself!

 What is Multiple Sclerosis?

 Multiple Sclerosis has been found to be a disease of immune system malfunction.
 In effect, the immune system attacks its own healthy tissue; in particular, the protective covering around the nerve cells in the brain, spinal cord and peripheral nerves.
 In some instances toxic levels of mercury in the system can mimic MS symptoms.